yugabyte/yugabyte-db/docs/content/latest/quick-start/build-apps/java/ysql-jdbc-ssl.md

     Enter a password when you're prompted to enter one for your keystore.

-1. Export the truststore, `<YOURSTOREPASS>` should be the password you would have used for your keystore creation.
+1. Export the truststore.
+In the following command, replace `<YOURSTOREPASS>` with the password you used for your keystore creation.

     ```sh
     $ keytool -exportcert -keystore ybtruststore -alias ybtruststore -storepass <YOURSTOREPASS> -file ybtruststore.crt